English

 What can I see inside the Berlin TV Tower?

-The main highlight of the Berlin TV Tower is the observation deck, which provides breathtaking panoramic views of Berlin.
+The main highlight of the Berlin TV Tower is the observation deck, which provides panoramic views of Berlin.
 Additionally, there is a revolving restaurant that completes a full rotation every 30 minutes, offering diners a unique and ever-changing perspective of the city while enjoying a meal.
 The tower also houses exhibition spaces, providing historical information about its construction and significance.